JustinN00/RE-Actor/README.md

 # RE-Actor

 Hi!
 Thanks for coming to look at RE-Actor!
 This application is intended to apply a Regular Expression based pattern to the logs of a Docker container.
-If the pattern matches the log, then the values are interpolated into the supplied template.
-Once that is complete, the resulting value will be sent to the selected action.
+If the pattern matches the log, then the values are copied into the supplied template.
+Once complete, the resulting value will be sent to the selected action.
 Currently, the only supported action is posting a message to a Discord webhook.

 Here is a list of environment variables that are used to configure RE-Actor: